The Nose Knows

 If you can't breathe comfortably (and exclusively) through your nose while awake during the day, a full mask is going to be your best option.

 Too many people with sleep apnea assume that because they mouth-breathe overnight that a full mask is their only option.
-While that will be true for some, overnight mouth breathing isn't the deal breaker you'd expect it to be.
+While it is true for some, overnight mouth breathing isn't always the deal breaker you'd expect it to be.

 Overnight mouth breathing in the setting of untreated sleep apnea is common.
 And it makes sense.
 It's the fastest way to get more air in when you're having a hard time getting the air in.